Peringottukara: Ashram

 After the opening of Sree Narayana Ashrama, Guru appointed scholars of different disciplines as teachers to this Ashrama.
 Among them were P. Govindanassan, Swamy Shivalingadas and Swamy Bhodhananda Giry.
 There was a long array of disciples studied at Sree Narayana Ashrama.
 The important personalities were Sadguru Malayala Swamy (founder of Sri Vyasashram at Yerpedu, Andhra Pradesh) and Swamy Ramananda (founder of Siddhavaidyasramam Kurkkanchery, Thrissur).

-The idea of Swamy Bodhananda to destroy casteism and Brahmin supremacy was quiet different from Sree Narayana Guru.
+The idea of Swamy Bodhananda to destroy casteism and Brahmin supremacy was quite different from Sree Narayana Guru.
 He was against religious beliefs and opposed idol worship.
 The humanism he practiced was self-purification of thought and action.
 The First Social Reformer introduced a common dining table, common staying homes, common school rooms and inter-caste marriage system for Dalits in India was Swamy Bodhananda Giri.
 Later, Sahodaran Ayyappan Accepted these principles as his life mission.

 Bodhananda Swami organized an armed organization for crushing untouchability castism and Brahmin supremacy.
 The name of this organization was Dharmabhadasena.
 It fought three decisive battles against Brahmins.
 They were Cheloor Kalapam at Thriprayar (1912), Arattupuzha Poooram Kalapam at Peringottukara and Chirakkal(1918) Thanissery Kalapam (1918) at Thanissery near Irinjalakkuda.
 Bengaly Asan, Thoppiyil Bahuleyan, and Ottappalam Krishnan were leaders and heroes.

 In the British ruled Cochin state, Peringottukara was the cultural capital of Thiyyas and other backward people.
 It all started under the leadership of Sree Narayana guru.